mindspore-ai/docs/docs/mindspore/source_en/note/env_var_list.rst

      - String
      - True: Enables the numa feature in global context.
      -
+   * - MS_FREE_DISK_CHECK
+     - Whether to enable the check of disk space.
+     - String
+     - True: Enable the check of disk space.

+       False: Disable the check of disk space.
+     - Default: True, When creating MindRecords on shared storage using multiple concurrent operations, it is recommended to set it to False.
    * - OPTIMIZE
      - Determines whether to optimize the pipeline tree for dataset during data processing.
 This variable can improve the data processing efficiency in the data processing operator fusion scenario.
      - String